-- Greet and welcome the participants to the next unit of the program. - Before starting the session ask them to do, they have any doubts pertaining to the previous unit. - Acknowledge their responses and clear their doubts if any. - Tell the participants they will learn about Creating Objects.
+- Greet and welcome the participants to the next unit of the program. - Before starting the session ask them to do, they have any doubts pertaining to the previous unit. - Acknowledge their responses and clear their doubts if any. - Tell the participants they will learn about dance alignment as per the lyrics.